-For the purpose of subsidiaries other than insurance entities, the adjusted equity method means using the excess of assets over liabilities using International Accounting Standards excluding any value in goodwill or intangibles (Article 13(5)).
+For the purpose of subsidiaries other than insurance entities, the adjusted equity method means using the excess of assets over liabilities using International Accounting Standards excluding any value in goodwill, intangibles or prepayments (Article 13(5)).
 For this purpose, the Company has concluded there are no material differences between the UK GAAP position which its subsidiaries report, and IFRS.